 - Overall, if you're upgrading to 9.2, you should consider enabling the Long User ID / Password features so that you don't need to have a separate project for it later on.

 Additionally, we recommend you have a limited scope for publishing Personal Forms and CafeOne.
 These features do require some good end user training (if you were to open up the functionality to all users), but you can also select a few applications and deploy the form updates at *PUBLIC.
 Publishing a CafeOne form for Payee Control (P0450) and a Personal Form for something like Work Order Entry (P17714) are two great examples that can make the data entry/review much quicker for end users.

 The EnterpriseOne Search, although very nifty, can probably be an enhancement that you pursue as a post go-live project.
 Depending on your resource availability, budget, and ability to execute vision, putting in the EnterpriseOne Search at go-live would be "going the full distance" in terms of enhancing usability.

 Overall, you'd like to utilize all of the cool features from 9.2 but you need to have a manageable scope.
 The above recommendations should help in getting maximum utilization with a low cost/effort.

 Avoid Change Fatigue

-Doing any sort of upgrade presents you with a prime opportunity to make some high-impact changes that you wouldn't normally be able to do during regular business operations.
-Hardware changes, security and menu redesigns, and data conversion fixes are all great examples of things you should take advantage of during this period of change.
-You want to get the most bang for your buck but you also can't change the entire world for the end user or have a scope so large that it will be "so big it will fail."
-When determining the ultimate scope of the upgrade, you can ask yourself these questions:
+Doing any sort of upgrade presents a prime opportunity to make some high-impact changes that you wouldn't normally be able to do during regular business operations.
+Hardware changes, security and menu redesigns, and data conversion fixes are all great examples of things you should take advantage of during this period.
+But while you want to get the most bang for your buck, you can't change the entire platform at once for the end user.
+When determining the ultimate scope of the upgrade, ask yourself these questions:

 - Is this change urgent or is this a "nice to have?"